 Whether you are looking for brunches, dinner or cocktails, Hot Toddy welcomes you to relax and savour a mix of warm, locally sourced and fresh ingredients that celebrate the best of Scottish food and drink in a charming, tranquil garden restaurant.
 Their menu offers seasonal Scottish flavours with a range of options, including meat, vegan, and gluten-free dishes.
 Or relax in their cosy whisky lounge where you can journey into the history of Scottish whisky in an evening of whisky tasting and storytelling with local experts.

-Enjoy the very best of Scottish seasonal Artisan produce in Cannonball Restaurant & Bar, which is a historic 17th century three storey building offering fabulous views of Edinburgh Castle.
+The Royal Mile offer an endless number of restaurants, perfect for all occasions and tastes.
+Enjoy the very best of Scottish seasonal Artisan produce at Cannonball Restaurant & Bar, which is a historic 17th century three storey building that once served as a schoolhouse.
+With fabulous views of Edinburgh Castle, this unique setting combines rich history with fine dining, making it a memorable stop for any visitor.

 Home to Scottish Tapas and Taste of Scotland dining, Amber Restaurant creates delicious dishes served with an innovative flair.
+Located within The Scotch Whisky Experience, just steps from the Castle Esplanade, they celebrate Scotland’s culinary and distilling heritage.
 Choose from over 450 drams in Amber’s whisky bar, from well-known favourites to hidden gems ready to discover.

 Pubs and bars